HUIXIN-TW/Resume/index.md

 Chiayi, Taiwan
 ```
 - M.S. in Accounting and Information Technology
-- The _2nd_ place in the entrance examination
+- The second place in the entrance examination
 - GPA 3.93/4.0

 ### **National Kaohsiung University of Science and Technology (NKUST)** `2010.9 - 2014.6`